- Email or Call Me

 I can play ball with any player in the World, on any stage.
 It had taken me a damned long time to get to where I can say that, and now I’m saying it.
 If you ever meet me and ask me, I’ll tell you the same.

 I heard someone say that what you do proves what you believe.
-I Believe there are 3 things I do through this site and affiliated sites I was put on this planet to do 1) Provide for young aspiring players what I didn’t have as a young aspiring player: some direction and guidance as to how you can get better; 2) Show the world that you don’t need bevy of resources to become great at this game or any other game.
+I Believe there are 3 things I do through this site and affiliated sites I was put on this planet to do 1) Provide for young aspiring players what I didn’t have as a young aspiring player: Some direction and guidance as to how you can get better.
+2) Show the world that you don’t need bevy of resources to become great at this game or any other game.
 You only need 2 things: 1 — To know what work is required of you; 2 — Desire & commitment to doing the work; 3) To inspire and be inspired.
-When I was young I wrote down this list of things that inspired me: some Vince Carter dunk, a game when Micheal Jordan scored 50pts in some game, a line DMX said in a song, etc. I always look for things that inspire me — people, places, music, ideas — and I envison, one day, there will be legions of very successful, accomplished poeple, in any field of life, that will say,
+Motivation is what makes you go do something; inspiration reminds you of what’s already inside of you — then you go do something.
+When I was young I wrote down this list of things that inspired me: some Vince Carter dunk, a game when Micheal Jordan scored 50 points, a line DMX said in a rap song, etc. I always look for things that inspire me — people, places, music, ideas — and I envison, one day, there will be legions of very successful, accomplished poeple, in any field of life, that will say,

 ‘When I was coming up, this dude named DreAllDay, Dre Baldwin, inspired me, moved me, to go do sumthin.
 And I did something, and I appreciate that man.’

 That’s why I do this.
 I could be like most players and just work out, play my games, and you wouldn’t know me from the next man or woman.
-It is God’s plan — my destiny — to be doing what I’m doing right now — basketball, websites, YouTube videos — how do I know?
+It is God’s plan — my destiny — to be doing what I’m doing right now — basketball, websites, books, YouTube videos, everything else.
+How do I know?
 Cuz I’m here doing it.
 Otherwise, this would be someone else’s website, or maybe still a void out there.